 Do you feel silly trying new things?
 Does the opinion of others keep you from rocking the boat?
 Do you feel extreme fear and anxiety when you are made responsible for something?
 Does the unknown frighten the hell out of you?
 This can be the psychological cage in action.

 Most tragic of all the long-term effects of narcissistic abuse is the loss of your wonderful, divine, spontaneous Self.
 Your inner world becomes so wrought with negative emotions, it becomes too painful to access it.
-You remain lost in your mind, trying to think your way through life as a way to keep above the treacherous waters of your unconscious.
-In time, you become easy to trigger while unable to access and regulate your True Self.
+You remain lost in your mind, trying to think your way through life as a way to keep above the treacherous waters of your pain.